Why an online eye test can't replace your eye doctor

 Early detection of these problems can improve treatment outcomes, potentially preventing vision loss and even legal blindness.

-Even if your eyes are perfectly healthy, there is a greater risk of getting an incorrect prescription for eyeglasses or contact lenses with self-administered online vision tests.
+Even if your eyes are perfectly healthy, there can be a greater risk of getting an incorrect prescription for eyeglasses or contact lenses with self-administered online vision tests.

 If you don't take the online vision tests correctly, it's possible you won't be seeing as clearly as you should for driving, or you may experience problems such as headaches and eyestrain with your new glasses or contacts.